Ando-1999/Project11/README.md

 *Need detailed description here*

+Thank you for choosing to register and use the Environmental Data Analysis Tool!
+The purpose of this tool is to create an easy-to-use and accurate analysis tool for users.
+Here are some details about the analysis.

+Developers connect the tool to the database and the data in the database is constantly updated.
+By connecting to the database, users can easily find the data they want.
+In addition, this tool implements usesr analysis requirements by using algorithms.
+Users can use this tool to analyze the data they need and draw conclusions for use.

 For Us, The Developers:
 Okay, so far I've gotten it to connect to my locally hosted server (which uses XAMPP).
 I have also gotten my old user and passsword sanitisation method to work successfully.